 For 524C, 524D, 524E, SLO 4 is assessed through a mini-grant writing project and selfreflection in the course SPED 5960 Interactive Teaming and Physical and Medical Management.
 The artifact used to provide evidence is the Louisiana Council for Exceptional Children Grant Guidelines.
 Candidates follow the step-by-step guidelines.
 The assessment was developed through the Louisiana Council for Exceptional Children Executive Board as criteria for funding teacher proposal for \$500 for the 2016-2017 school year and for \$425 and a national CEC membership for the 2017-2018 school year.
 SLO 4 is assessed through a CEC Grant Writing project in SPED 5960 Interactive Teaming and Physical and Medical Management.
 The assessment is evaluated using a rubric, and the target performance is that 100% of candidates will score "Proficient."
 Candidates conduct research into one of four areas of funding: (1) Educating Children with Exceptionalities; (2) Improving Relationships between Families and their Children with Exceptionalities, (3) Developing Independent Living Skills or Employment of Students with Exceptionalities, or (4) Using Technology to Enhance the Education of Children and/or Youth with Exceptionalities.
 Candidates write one section of the grant at a time.
 Candidates complete the following one section at a time: project description: title of project, duration of the project, statement of need, description of the population to be served, project objectives and activities, project timeline, evaluation procedures, project benefits, project budget, letter of endorsement from an administrator, contact information, resume.
 Completed mini-grant proposals are submitted to the Louisiana Council for Exceptional Children (LA-CEC) in October for funding consideration every October.
 The assessment is aligned with CEC standards and for the AY 2016-2017 six candidates received funding for their proposals.
 For the AY 2017-2018 eight candidates received funding for their proposals.
+For the AY 2018-2019 six candidates received funding for their proposals.

 - AY 2016-2017: Target met.
 100% of candidates scored Acceptable or Target. - AY 2017-2018: Target met.
+100% of candidates scored Acceptable or Target. - AY 2018-2019: Target met.
 100% of candidates scored Acceptable or Target.